 - 1/4 cup white granulated sugar

-- 1 tsp. salt
+- 1 teaspoon salt

-- 1 egg
+- 1 large egg

 For the filling:

-- 1 cup packed brown sugar
+- 1 cup brown sugar, packed

-- 6 Tbsp. butter, cold
+- 6 Tablespoons butter, cold

-- 2 tsp. cinnamon
+- 2 teaspoons cinnamon

 - 2 peaches, peeled and thinly sliced

-- (Optional) 6 Maraschino cherries
+- 6 Maraschino cherries, optional

 - Roll the dough into a 9 x 14-inch rectangle on a lightly floured surface.
 Spread the remaining brown sugar/cinnamon mixture evenly on the dough, then sprinkle the sliced peaches on top.
 From the long side, roll up jelly roll style, trying not to pull or stretch the dough too much as you roll.
 Pinch the seam together and place on a cutting board, seam side down.
 Cut into 6 - 8 even slices (*I like to cut 1/2-inch off each end and then measure the remaining, divide by 6 or 8 and then pre-mark the dough lightly with the edge of the knife).
 Place the slices cut side up in the pan.
 Cover with plastic wrap and let rise in a warm place for about 40 - 60 minutes or until the dough has doubled.

 - Preheat oven to 350° F. (regular bake setting/not fan assisted)

 - Bake for about 35 minutes.
 Check at the 30 minute mark and cover loosely with foil if it is getting too brown on top.
 Remove from oven.
 Allow to rest for 5 minutes in the pan.
-Run a knife around the edge of the pan, then invert onto a cooling rack with a piece of parchment on top, to cool.
+Run a knife around the edge of the pan, then invert onto a cooling rack covered with a piece of parchment on top, to cool.
 To avoid a gummy dough, allow to cool almost completely before pulling off that first piece (I know it's hard to resist, but remember you can always warm it back up a bit with a few seconds in the microwave later).